Recommended Reading Orders

 After I'd finished writing Dragon's Fire and moved into writing The Halls of the Fallen King, I realized that I had nothing to offer new potential readers and that THotFK would take a while before it would be ready.
 I needed to get something out to not only existing but to potential new readers as well.
 So, I decided that I'd write a prequel that would not only provide some historical context to the world of Aurion.
 I also wanted to use it as an opportunity to introduce the readers to the magic of the world of Aurion, which you don't get in Dragon's Fire—because those characters are unaware that it even actually exists outside of myth and legend.
 Thus The Chronicles of Aurion was born.

 But I digress (often), TCoA did serve to provide historical context to the world as well as giving readers a solid introduction to the world's magic.
-However, the one common piece of feedback that I've gotten from most readers is that they actually thought it was best read after Dragon's Fire.
+However, the one piece of feedback that I received early on was that they enjoyed reading TCoA after Dragon's Fire.
 Go figure.

 Ah, and therein lies the rub.
 Apparently Amazon's series naming and numbering policy have strict limitations on what you can and cannot do.
-You can only use whole numbers, and those numbers cannot be contradicted anywhere on the cover or descriptions, etc. That's completely reasonable, but it totally prevents me from having a prequel as anything other than Book #1, which means I would have to redo the covers of all my books, because Dragon's Fire would then need to be Book #2, etc. I looked at a number of different ways of trying to solve the naming/numbering dilemma, but there was really only one solution I felt comfortable with.
+You can only use whole numbers, and those numbers cannot be contradicted anywhere on the cover or descriptions, etc. That's completely reasonable, but it totally prevents me from having a prequel as anything other than Book #1, which means I would have to redo the covers of all my books, because TCoA would then need to be Book #2, etc. I looked at a number of different ways of trying to solve the naming/numbering dilemma, but ultimately the only "right" way to correct the issue will require me to "reskin" the entire series.
+At this point it's the only way to make sure all the numbering (and ART) across all the books is consistent.
+That's a pretty pricey undertaking though, so it's best left alone for the moment.